 This organization describes itself as "a unique global network of policy research centers in Russia, China, Europe, the Middle East and the United States.
 Our mission, dating back more than a century, is to advance the cause of peace through analysis and development of fresh policy ideas and direct engagement and collaboration with decision makers in government, business and civil society.
 Working together, our centers bring the inestimable benefit of multiple national viewpoints to bilateral, regional and global issues."
-By entering "arms sales" in the search box, the debater can gain access to dozens of useful documents including "Philippine Politics Under Duterte," a report questioning the wisdom of continued arms sales to the Philippine National Police for use in that country's drug war.
+This website provides access to numerous useful articles such as "Putin's Ambition May Have Outstripped His Options," "The Blessing and Curse of Biotechnology: A Primer on Biosafety and Biosecurity," and "Developing Artificial Intelligence in Russia: Objectives and Reality."